-Why does links contain example.com as domain?, changesite, Django sites documentation
+Why does links contain example.com as domain?, changesite, The "sites" framework

 Enable indexing offloading

 Enable OFFLOAD\INDEXING to prevent locking issues and improve performance.
 Don't forget to schedule indexing in background job to keep the index up to date.